 2. Dynamic web application

 Dynamic web applications are much more complex at a technical level.
 They use databases for loading data and their contents are updated each time the user accesses them.
-They generally have an administration panel (called CMS) from where administrators can correct or modify the app’s contents, whether text or images.
+They generally have an administration panel (called CMS) from where administrators can correct or modify the app’s content including text and images.

-Many different programming languages can be used for developing dynamic web applications.
-PHP and ASP are the most common languages used for this purpose because they allow structuring the content.
+Many different programming languages can be used for dynamic web application development.
+PHP and ASP are the most common languages used for this purpose because they allow you to structure the content.

 4. Portal web app

-Content must be continually updated when it comes to web app development, so installing a content management system (CMS) is a serious option to consider.
-The administrator can make use of this CMS to implement changes and updates all by himself.
+Content must be continually updated when it comes to web application development, so installing a content management system (CMS) is a serious option to consider.
+The administrator can make use of this CMS to implement changes and updates.

-- Joomla: this CMS comes second only to WordPress.
+- Joomla: this cm is the second most popular after WordPress.
 It doesn’t have as many users as the latter but does have a strong community and is also very intuitive.

 - Drupal: it’s a free software CSM.
 It’s very adaptable and is especially recommended for building up communities.

 This kind of web application is very common among content pages: personal blogs, corporate blogs, professional blogs, news pages, articles, media, etc.

 Many companies choose to create web apps to improve user interaction with their services.
 You might even be using some of them in daily life without even knowing it.